KinshukSaini/ThoughtChain/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

 MIT License - feel free to use this project for your studies!

 ---

 <p align="center">
-  Made with ❤️ for students who want to study smarter, not harder.
+  Made for students who want to study smarter, not harder.
 </p>